-We hypothesize that industrial decline can persistently affect development through its impact on the lifelong health of children who are exposed to it first-hand.
-We also posit that this effect can carry on to future generations, as adults who grew up in worse health may earn fewer economic resources over their life, which may in turn impact the health of their children.
+We hypothesize that industrial decline can persistently affect development through its impact on the lifelong health of those who are exposed to it as children.
+We posit that this effect can carry on to future generations, as adults who grew up in worse health may earn and save less over their life, which may in turn impact the health of their children.

-We use the time and location of mine closures to estimate the effect of growing up in times of industrial decline on anthropometric and health outcomes throughout life.
+We use the time and location of mine closures to estimate the effect of growing up in times of industrial decline on living standards.
 We leverage longitudinal data from the UK following all children born during a week in 1958 and 1970.
 These data allow us to estimate the effect of being exposed to mine closures during childhood on individual outcomes throughout life.
 Their longitudinal nature permits accounting for fixed effects that capture time-invariant county-specific patterns of individual development as well as cohort-specific shocks shared across counties.
 Therefore, our identifying assumption is that unobservable factors that may have affected mine closures were either time-varying but shared across counties or varying across counties but time-invariant.
 In other words, unobserved determinants of health varying over both time and counties do not correlate with closure decisions in the nationalized mining industry.
 The most intuitive determinants of anthropometric and health trends are arguably shared nationally or time-invariant.
-For instance, all counties would have benefited from improved medical technology, in particular with the establishment of the National Health Service.
-Similarly, aggregate regional disparities in development, in particular in regional GDP per capita were relatively stable from 1960s to the 1980s (Geary and Stark, 2016).
+For instance, all counties would have benefited from improved medical technology, in particular through the National Health Service and would thus be captured by time fixed effects.
+Similarly, broad aggregate regional disparities in development, in particular in regional GDP per capita were relatively stable from 1960s to the 1980s (Geary and Stark, 2016).1 These ex-ante broad regional inequalities would thus be captured by county fixed effects.

 Historical evidence supports the assumption that pre-existing socioeconomic trends did not determine mine closures.
 They were mostly decided based on geological factors that affected profitability and localities affected were not targeted by specific public investment in the aftermath of the shock (see section 2).
 Empirically, we test the plausibility of the identifying assumption in four main ways.
-First, we establish independence regarding the treatment in observed characteristics before the shock.
+First, we establish independence regarding the treatment in characteristics observed before the shock.
 In particular, the levels of health outcomes at birth and parental socioeconomic characteristics do not depend on the treatment before it occurs.
-Second, we run a placebo exercise where we verify that coal mine closures that occur later in respondents' lives do not correlate with outcomes determined in childhood (e.g. height).
+Second, we propose an instrumental variable for exposure to mine closure based on the age of the pits in the county.
 Third, we rule out possible alternative explanations, such as the possibility that the effects are explained away by selective attrition and migration.
-Finally, we confirm that the results are not driven by pre-existing development trends specific to the coalfields.
+Finally, we confirm that results are not driven by pre-existing development trends specific to the coalfields.